Knights of the Flaming Circle

 The Knights of the Flaming Circle was a militant organization founded in 1923 to fight the anti-Catholic Ku Klux Klan.
 They were part of an opposition that included politicians, labor leaders and immigrant groups.
 Membership was open to anyone who opposed the KKK and was "not a Protestant".
 They had significant support amongst various ethnic groups in Pennsylvania and West Virginia.
 Bryce Bauer has written that, "Instead of only admitting white, native-born Protestants as the Klan did, the organization vowed to accept anyone who was anything other than that."

-They were one of a number of national organizations in the US organized in the 1920s in opposition to the growing influence of the KKK.
+They were one of a number of national organizations in the US organized in the 1920s in opposition to growing influence of the KKK.
 Notable outbreaks of violence took place in the Mahoning Valley of Ohio and in "Bloody Williamson" county of Southern Illinois.

 Prohibition Era

-During the early to mid 1920s the Klan primarily targeted Catholics and immigrants instead of blacks.
+During the early to mid 1920s the Klan primarily targeted Catholics and immigrants instead of Black people.
 They supported the Volstead Act during the era of Prohibition, and were willing to enforce the liquor laws through vigilantism.
 They blamed Catholics for bootlegging, and informed on moonshiners to local law enforcement.
 They blamed the lack of enforcement of the Volstead Act on corrupt law enforcement.
 One Klan member wrote the following, referring to Catholics as fish eaters (a derogatory reference to the Catholic practice of eating fish on Fridays): "We have a Klan Sheriff but our prosecuting attorney is a fish eater and will do anything he can to fish the Klan".

 At times, the Klan burned crosses in front of Catholic homes.
 The name "Knights of the Flaming Circle" refers to the Klan's burning cross.
 In 1923, the same year that the organization was founded, the editors of Catholic World wrote that Catholic citizens would act against the Klan in "self-defense, even to the extent of bloodshed."
 In some parts of the country, Catholic members of the Red Knights responded with "mass, armed counterattacks" significant enough for the National Guard to be called during at least one of these actions.